textileio/community/docs/concepts/cafes.md

 Textile hosts a [development cafe](https://us-west-dev.textile.cafe/) that you are free to use for non-production purposes.

 !!! danger
     Use the dev cafe at your own risk.
-Your data may get lost without notice.
+Your data may be deleted without notice.

 Connection details: